baileymwilson/css-animation-demo/README.md

 # CSS Animation Demo

-This is a small interactive demo I created while completing the LinkedIn Learning course **“CSS: Animation” by Val Head**.
+This is a small interactive gallery I created while completing the LinkedIn Learning course **CSS: Animation** by Val Head.
+Rather than recreating the course samples, I applied concepts in a more intentional way—building UI-style animations, motion patterns, and small interaction elements.

+---

 ## ✔️ What it demonstrates
 - CSS keyframe animations
 - transitions and hover states
-- transforms (scale, rotate, translate)
+- transforms (scale, rotate, translate, 3D perspective)
-- animation timing functions and easing
+- animation timing functions and easing (`cubic-bezier`)
+- animation-delay and `animation-fill-mode`
+- animation-direction and sequencing
+- `steps()` timing function (typing effect)
+- infinite/looping animation patterns
+- `animation-play-state`
+- chained multi-stage keyframe animations
+- motion path animation using:
+  - `offset-path`
+  - `offset-distance`
+  - `offset-rotate`
+- inline SVG animation (outline + fill transition)
+- variable font animation using `font-variation-settings`

+---

 ## 💡 Why I built it
-I wanted to show that I completed the course and can independently apply core concepts in a practical animation example.
+I wanted to show that I completed the course and could **independently apply the concepts** in a way that feels more like real UI design: clear, intentional, reusable, and modular.

+It’s also a personal motion design reference for small interaction patterns and micro-animations I can reuse later.

+---

 ## 🌐 Live Link
 https://baileymwilson.github.io/css-animation-demo/